Summer (June/July) 2020 Withdrawal Procedures

 UNDERGRADUATE students: Please see specific information about Cancelling/Withdrawing your Summer (June/July) 2020 courses here.

 GRADUATE students: Please contact your advisor or academic school records office.

 The last day to withdraw from the University is:

-Students desiring to withdraw from the University must initiate a Student Petition for Withdrawal / Cancellation form, secure approval from their academic dean, obtain authorization from Student Account Services within the Division of Enrollment Services, and submit the form to the University Registrar.
-The effective date of the withdrawal is the date the Student Petition for Withdrawal is processed in the Office of the Registrar.
-No refunds are made without an official withdrawal.
+If an Undergraduate student needs to drop/withdraw AFTER the Summer (June/July) Session has begun, then he/she must contact their academic school of record to complete a Student Petition for Withdrawal / Cancellation form, secure approval from their academic dean, then the academic dean submits the form to the University Registrar.
+The effective date of the withdrawal is the date the Student Petition for Withdrawal is processed in the University Registrar’s Office.
 Discontinuance of class attendance or notification to the instructors of intention to withdraw does not constitute an official withdrawal.
 Students who reside in University housing must secure clearance from the Office of Residence Life and Student Housing.

 Medical withdrawals provide a pro rata refund of tuition and fees, and have conditions that must be met prior to re-enrollment at SMU.
 Medical withdrawals can only be authorized by a licensed physician or psychologist/ counselor in the SMU Health Center.
 The University does not grant retroactive medical withdrawals.
 The last day a student can request a medical withdrawal is the last day of class instruction of the semester/term the student is requesting to withdraw from.
 Withdrawing students living in SMU housing must check out of the residence halls with Residence Life and Student Housing per established procedures.
 Contact the SMU Health Center for specific information regarding medical withdrawals.
 If a student is approved for a medical withdrawal for summer, it is for the entire summer term and not an individual summer session.